-Oak Ridge is a decidedly white-collar town, with fully 91.59% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Oak Ridge is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Oak Ridge who work in sales jobs (15.19%), management occupations (15.15%), and office and administrative support (10.81%).
+Oak Ridge is a decidedly white-collar town, with fully 89.89% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Oak Ridge is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Oak Ridge who work in management occupations (17.71%), sales jobs (12.46%), and business and financial occupations (10.24%).

 Also of interest is that Oak Ridge has more people living here who work in computers and math than 95% of the places in the US.

-Oak Ridge is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Oak Ridge is a great place for families with children to consider.
+First of all, many other families with children live here, making Oak Ridge a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Oak Ridge has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Oak Ridge’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Oak Ridge does not have a public transit system used by locals to get to and from work.
+Oak Ridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Oak Ridge is a very ethnically-diverse town.
 The people who call Oak Ridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Ridge residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oak Ridge include English, German, Italian, Irish, and European.
+Important ancestries of people in Oak Ridge include English, German, Irish, European, and Scots-Irish.

 The most common language spoken in Oak Ridge is English.
-Other important languages spoken here include Korean and Spanish.
+Other important languages spoken here include Korean and Chinese.